btnguyenPersonal/classnotesS2021/coms472/problemSet5.md

 |F|F|T|T|
 |F|F|F|T|

-Since all possible valid inputs satisfy the sentence, it will work.
+Since all possible valid inputs satisfy the implication, the implication is true.

 2. Convert the left-hand and right-hand sides of the main implication into CNF, showing each step, and explain how the results confirm your answer to (a).